Australia crypto taxes

 Australia capital gains tax form

 Cryptocurrency income should be reported on Question 2 of the Australian tax forms.
-It’s on this form that you report earnings that were not salary or wages subject to standard withholdings, such as tips and other income.
+On this form, you report earnings that were not salary or wages subject to standard withholdings such as tips and other income.

 Australia income tax form